-Shopping around for a 1982 Corvette Engine Computer Module (ECM) can be quite a hassle nowadays.
+Shopping around for a 1982 Corvette Engine Control Module (ECM) can be quite a hassle nowadays.
 Not to mention, when you do get lucky and find one they are outrageously expensive.
 Luckily, the crew at Corvette Salvage is about to let you in on a little unknown secret in the Corvette realm.

 1984 Corvette ECM’s come in two variations: one for a manual transmission and one for an automatic transmission.
 Each module has an EPROM chip attached which acts as the “brain” for the computer.
 Because the brain of the computer is programmed a certain way, we have come to the following conclusion:

 At the end of the day, finding a 1984 Corvette automatic transmission ECM is easier and definitely cheaper.
-We have taken the time to do our research and we have linked both computer modules below.
+We have taken the time to do our research and we have linked both control modules below.
 Take a look for yourself and let us know what you think.

 GM Part Numbers for Engine Control Module’s associated with this article are as follows: